msanroman/PHP-Autotest/README.md

 * Sample:

-> $sh PHPAutotest.sh src
+> $ sh PHPAutotest.sh src

-Also, you can pass as a second argument the folder where you want to retrieve your phpunit config file (by default it expects it to be in _app/_):
+Also, you can pass as a second argument the folder where you want to retrieve your phpunit config file (by default it expects it to be in app/):

-> $sh PHPAutotest.sh src app/
+> $ sh PHPAutotest.sh src app/